Sex Offender Notification

 Washington State Law strictly limits public disclosure of all Level 1 Registered Sex Offender information.
 Information shall be shared with other law enforcement agencies and, upon request, relevant, necessary and accurate information may be disclosed to any victim or witness to the offense and to any individual community member who lives near the residence where the offender resides, expects to reside, or is regularly found.
 Level 1 offenders MAY NOT be the subject of general public notification.

 In order to receive specific information about these offenders, an individual must meet certain criteria.
 EWU Police Department will disclose Level I Sex Offender information upon request to any community member who resides near an offender.
 Notification will be provided to the faculty for each class in which a Level 1 sex offender is registered.

-There are currently no Level I Sex Offenders registered at Eastern Washington University.
+There is currently one Level I Sex Offender registered at Eastern Washington University.

 Level 2 offenders have a moderate risk of re-offending.
 They generally have more than one victim and the abuse may be long term.
 These offenders usually groom their victims and may use threats to commit their crimes; they have a higher likelihood of re-offending than the Level 1 offenders.
 They are considered a higher risk to re-offend, because of the nature of their previous crime(s) and lifestyle (drug and alcohol abuse and other criminal activity).
 Some have refused to participate or failed to complete approved treatment programs.
 Typically these individuals do not understand the damage they have done to their victims.